dr-cs/databases/slides/relational-model.md

     - $t_1.first\_name =$ `'John'` (object notation)
     - $t_1[2] =$ `'John'` (positional notation)

-The *degree* or *arity* of a relation is the number of attributes of its relation schema.
+The *degree* or *arity* of a relation schema is the number of attributes it has.

 - Example: $AUTHOR$ has degree 3.